yediluo/Unity_GPTwithTTS/README.md

 ## Overview

-This Unity project demonstrates how to convert text into speech in real time using OpenAI's TTS (Text-to-Speech) API.
+A rough example project that demonstrates how to convert text into speech in real time using OpenAI's TTS (Text-to-Speech) API.
 The script avoids saving the audio to a file and instead plays the speech directly through an `AudioSource` component in Unity.
 This approach is ideal for applications that require immediate playback and do not need to store the audio data.

 ## Prerequisites